Transferring files

 within sftp you can navigate on the remote machine with cd

-and list files with ls
+and list files with ls.

 Likewise, within sftp you can navigate on the local machine

-with "local" versions of these commands, lcd
+with "local" versions of these commands, lcd and lls.

 "Graphical" sftp clients for your laptop can be used for file transfer to Roar, as well as to OneDrive or other cloud storage providers.
 Two popular options for both OS X and Windows are Cyberduck and FileZilla.